masszhou/unity-tennis/report.md

 ```

 ### 1.3 Inferring Policies of Other Agents (Communication)
-* How ? key implementation for real project
+* How ? based on task, key implementation for real project

 ### 1.4 Agents with Policy Ensembles
 * each agent has K different sub-policies